-- A. Lecturer This is a full-time rank that requires an appropriate master's degree and evidence of teaching ability.
+A. Lecturer - This is a full-time rank that requires an appropriate master's degree and evidence of teaching ability.
 Demonstrated expertise in a specific field may also be required.
+Persons appointed to this rank are expected to assume a predominantly instructional role, at undergraduate or graduate levels, and participate in other professional service activities normally assigned to or expected of full-time faculty.

+1. Evaluation

-Persons appointed to this rank are expected to assume a predominantly instructional role, at undergraduate or graduate levels, and participate in other professional service activities normally assigned to or expected of full-time faculty. - 1.
-Evaluation - a.
-Persons initially appointed at the rank of lecturer will be evaluated and a decision made concerning their reappointment on an annual basis, according to the policy on "Reappointment or Nonreappointment of Faculty."
-In addition, during the fall semester of the fifth year of service, persons holding this rank will receive a major faculty review.
-This review will be conducted by the dean and will include an in-depth evaluation of the individual's teaching effectiveness and other professional activities, as well as the needs of the department.
-The purposes of this review shall be to evaluate the individual's performance and determine whether he or she should be retained beyond the fifth year.
-An evaluation report should be submitted to the provost and vice president for academic affairs following completion of the review at the college level. - b.
-If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual may be offered an appointment for the next three academic years.
-Those persons who are reappointed in this manner shall be subject to another in-depth review conducted by the dean during the fall semester of the third year of the reappointment.
-Lecturers may be reappointed for additional three-year periods by utilizing the same procedure as described above. - c.
-If the decision is made not to retain the lecturer, either after the fifth year of initial service or subsequent three-year appointments, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment or Nonreappointment of Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy. - 2.
-Promotion from Lecturer to Senior Lecturer
+- a.
+Lecturers will be evaluated by their department committee and department chair and a recommendation will be made to the dean concerning the lecturer's reappointment on an annual basis, according to the policy on "Reappointment or Nonreappointment of Faculty." - b.
+If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual will be reappointed according to the policy on "Reappointment or Nonreappointment of Faculty." - c.
+If the decision by the dean is not to retain the lecturer, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment or Nonreappointment of Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy. - d.
+Lecturers considered for promotion to senior lecturer in a given year will not undergo a separate annual evaluation in the same year.

+2. Promotion from Lecturer to Senior Lecturer

-Promotion to the rank of senior lecturer from the rank of lecturer shall be upon the recommendation of the department promotion and tenure committee, chair, and college promotion and tenure committee to the dean of the college.
+Promotion to the rank of senior lecturer from the rank of lecturer shall be initiated by request from the lecturer and conferred upon the recommendation of the department promotion and tenure committee, chair, and college promotion and tenure committee to the dean of the college.